Uchenna-ibute/github-slideshow/_posts/0000-01-02-Uchenna-ibute.md

 layout: slide
 title: "Welcome to Uchenna's slide!"
 ---
-this is a new text
+this is a my new slide
 Use the left arrow to go back!